dbousfie/1026bot/syllabus.md

 2) In-person attendance in our lecture and tutorial room will follow a ‘flipped class’ model: we will have questions-and-answers, discussions, activities, debates, etc. based on the lecture videos and current events.
 Importantly: if you are unwell for any reason, please don't come to the lecture hall at all, focus on getting healthy, and you can always watch the lecture videos while you are getting better or after.
 Note: exams are based on lectures, lecture videos,  and readings

 Where is the Course Outline?
+Look in the left hand nav bar in brightspace or access it here http://tiny.cc/1026outline

 Where are each Term's Lecture Videos and other Content?
 The Lecture videos will be on the POLS 1026 Course Content section.
 This will also be where links to posted non-textbook readings will be found.
 The topics for each week's lecture and the readings for those lectures are stated in the Course Outline.